MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Automatic_Variables.md

 ### $PSCulture

 Contains the name of the culture currently in use in the operating system.
-The culture determines the display format of items such as numbers, currency, and dates.
-This is the value of the **System.Globalization.CultureInfo.CurrentCulture.Name** property of the system.
-To get the **System.Globalization.CultureInfo** object for the system, use the `Get-Culture` cmdlet.
+The culture determines the display format of items such as numbers, currency, and dates, and is stored in a **System.Globalization.CultureInfo** object.
+Use `Get-Culture` to display the computer's culture. `$PSCulture` contains the **Name** property's value.

 ### $PSDebugContext